igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/base_modifications.md

     * Grey for forward read
     * Sage for reverse read <br><br>

 2. Alignments are grouped by DNA strand.
-This can be disabled from the **Base Mods** tab of the preferences window.
+This can be disabled from the **Base Mods** tab of the _View > Preferences_ window.

 3. Mismatches to reference are flagged by displaying the read base in dark grey.